-Whether you were actually in Dallas, Baton Rouge, Falcon Ridge or another city when shootings took place, constantly watching the media coverage can cause you to experience the very real phenomenon of vicarious traumatization.
+When tragedy happens on a local, national or global level, constantly watching the media coverage can cause you to experience the very real phenomenon of vicarious traumatization.
 It often shows through anxiety.

 “What people often don’t realize is you don’t have to be present at a traumatic event to be traumatized,” says licensed clinical social worker, Pam Johnson.
 “Just hearing something can create a traumatic event in your mind.
 Add the visual of repeatedly watching the news segments and you can create some real anxiety.
 The deeper mind does not differentiate what is happening in real time and what happened in Texas to someone else.”